biojava/biojava.github.io/wiki/BioJava_talk:CookBook:Blast:XML.md

 Hello!
 If someone is interested I could post how to make it using BioJava classes.
 The main problem is that the parser biojava uses is not made for html generation.
-There is a parser that one can use to parse a plain biojava result file and generate SAX event, so you can pass it to html generator.
+There is a parser that one can use to parse a plain biojava result file and generate SAX events, so you can pass it to html generator.
 It works sloooow (IMHO) and not as flexible as to apply xsl.
 I'm looking for a way to do the same for FASTA format... any idea?
 Cheers,